napowderly/atgm336h-5n31/README.md

 - **Serial Baudrate:** 9600 (default)
 - **Operational Temperature Range:** -40℃ to +85℃

-## Debug Interface
-Configured for direct connection with Saleae logic analyzers.

-## Signal Access
-Provides easy access to signals for monitoring and debugging.

-## SPI Interface
-Includes connections for SPI bus monitoring.

-## I2C Interface
-Includes connections for I2C bus monitoring.

-## Power Connections
-Accommodates power (VCC) and ground (GND) for the probe.

-## Contributing
-Contribute to this package using pull requests.

-## License
-This battery connector module is provided under the MIT License.

 ## Contact
 For further inquiries or support, please contact me at narayan@atopile.io.